WhatsApp

 The Numbers Problem

-Raw numbers require interpreta on.
+Raw numbers require interpretation.

 "23 pending tasks" - Is that normal or a backlog crisis?